mozilla/inclusion/evaluation_tools/governance-basic.md

 ## Project & Community Design

 - [ ] We have a welcoming and open channel for community particpiation.
-- [ ] We avoid jargon that can alienate, and make underrepresented people feel excluded.
+- [ ] We strive to avoid [jargon and other non-inclusive language](https://open.buffer.com/inclusive-language-tech/) that can alienate, and make underrepresented people feel excluded.

 ### Language & Documentation